LinuxAtDuke/Intro-To-Docker/README.md

 The first two lines, the ones beginning with "#" - are just comments.
 They're not required, but it's nice to put some identifying information in there so you, or anyone you share your Dockerfile with, has an idea of what to expect.

-The `FROM` line specifies which base image your image is built on.
+The `FROM` instruction specifies which base image your image is built on.
 It's generally a good idea to be specific here.

-The `MAINTAINER` line specifies who created and maintains the image.
+The `MAINTAINER` instruction specifies who created and maintains the image.
 This should always be you or your group, if you're working with others on the image.
 I like to add my email address as well, in case anyone has any questions about the image.
+This is actually built into the image itself, too.

-The From and Maintainer lines are the only required lines in an image.
+The From and Maintainer instruction are the only required lines in an image.

-The last line, `CMD`, specifies the command to run immediately when a container is started from this image, unless you specify a different command.
+The last instruction, `CMD`, specifies the command to run immediately when a container is started from this image, unless you specify a different command.
 In this case, the container started from this image will echo "Hello, World" and then exit.

 To build the "helloworld" image, you need the Dockerfile.
 You can write your own, or copy-and-paste it, but the easiest way is to clone it from a Github repository.
 Obviously, you'll need **git** installed to do this (`sudo apt-get install git`).